-PREREQUISITE: Minimum 2.0 GPA; 90% attendance record; reading, writing, and math at the 10th grade level Recommended: Basic technical writing course
+Prerequisite: Minimum 2.0 GPA; 90% attendance record; reading, writing, and math at the 10th grade level

+Recommended: Basic technical writing course and power technology or equivalent course

-This course is the first year of a two-year course intended to prepare students for entry-level jobs as technicians in maintenance and repair of passenger cars and light trucks.
-Students will have both classroom instruction and laboratory experiences with approximately 75% of the time devoted to classroom instruction.
+Course Description: This course is the first year of a two-year course intended to prepare students for entry-level jobs as technicians in maintenance and repair of passenger cars and light trucks.
+Students will have both classroom instruction and laboratory experiences with approximately 60% of the time devoted to classroom instruction.
 Proficiency in use of automotive service tools and instruction in the more advanced scientific and mechanical principles on the automobile will be an important part of the training experience.
-Student fees for this course are approximately \$25